upsert/lutron-caseta-pro/ReadMe.md

 To update the custom component, copy the latest files into `custom_components` directory and overwrite existing files.
 If you have no other custom components, you can remove the contents of the directory before copying the files.

+## Pico Remote Sensors
+All Pico remotes and wall keypads in the system will each get their own `sensor` in Home Assistant.

+The sensor's value will change when a button is pressed according to this [button map](button_map.md).

 ## Troubleshooting

 Enable debugging in your main configuration.yaml to see more logging: